XIUMAMU/xiumamu.github.io/_featured_categories/todayilearned.md

 layout: list

 # The title of the tag's page.
-title: Example
+title: Today I Learned

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: example
+slug: Today I Learned
+menu: true
+submenu: true
 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  This is a featured category, which have their own page.
-  Check out `_featured_tags/example.md` to learn how to create your own.
+  This is what i learned today.

 # (Optional) You can disable grouping posts by date.
 # no_groups: true